bbbradsmith/NES-ca65-example/readme.md

 * NES: https://github.com/bbbradsmith/NES-ca65-example
 * FDS: https://github.com/bbbradsmith/NES-ca65-example/tree/fds

-This depends on the CC65 toolchain, though it only uses the ca65 assembler, not the C compiler:
+This depends on the CC65 toolchain, though it only uses the ca65 assembler, not the C compiler.
+Download the "snapshot" here:

 https://cc65.github.io/